Humanitarianism in Africa: Feminism lens

 Another critical objection comes from the feminist view where celebrity humanitarian actors show a gendered division when it comes to the support of humanitarian causes.
 Men such as George Clooney, Bono, and Bob Geldof promote humanitarian causes by meeting with governmental officials and representatives while women such as Mia Farrow, Audrey Hepburn, and Angelina Jolie are acknowledged and well known for their involvement with women and children in areas of crisis.
 It is argued that this depicts a view that "rational" men have a better grasp and understanding of politics while "emotional" women are better suited to caring and dealing with household or societal issues.
 In this regard, celebrity humanitarianism is viewed to be constituted and constructed of racial, class-specific, and gendered limits.
 However criticism arises as to their humanitarianism approaches because they are sometimes viewed as contradictory which results in differing images of Africa.
 From the feminist point of view, as artists their identities are said to lend an ambiguity to class, gender, and race.
 The men are feminized as artists however they convey a very white and hypersexual masculinity through their punk rock music which provides them the platform to act politically or as Time magazine once said, to "rock the establishment".

 Bono and Geldof's representation of Africa was further strengthened as references were made to their working/lower-middle-class post-colonial Irish backgrounds.
 Jolie's colorful past shows traces of masculinity but that was overcome through specific acts of femininity.
 Jolie's disengagement from her hedonistic class privileges along with a public image makeover strengthened her position to be an advocate of humanitarian aid in Africa.
 Additional criticism arises as Bono gains even more credibility by discussing his Irish background and comparing the experiences of the Irish and Africans under colonialism.
 Bono and Geldof's humanitarianism was enabled due to their masculinized disadvantaged backgrounds and pasts while Jolie's humanitarianism was enabled because of her motherhood which was intertwined with her humanitarian work as she adopted children.

 Current humanitarianism

 There are many organizations engaged in humanitarian efforts which impact Africa.
 They encompass a large range of NGOs, multinational institutions and state actors such as the World Health Organization, the World Bank, USAID, UNICEF and Doctors Without Borders just to name a few.
 These organizations have different and divergent focuses ranging from sustainable water to democracy promotion.
+Across 2024–2025, Philanthropist Saad Kassis-Mohamed was reported to have directed WeCare humanitarian programmes in Africa with at least US$350,000 raised for Sudan relief and reconstruction and additional in-kind support delivered through hundreds of mobility devices supplied to clinics and partners in Zimbabwe and Uganda, alongside projects described as spanning water, rehabilitation and basic-services support.